-Note that ElectraNet records the total number of defects for each vegetation maintenance span.
 The contractor's records identified the total number of defect spans inspected and total number of trees actively maintained (removed or scrub removed) in defect spans.

-Average number of defects per vegetation maintenance span is the number of trees actively maintained (removed or scrub removal) in these defect spans divided by the number of vegetation maintenance spans.
+The average number of defects per vegetation maintenance span is the number of trees actively maintained (removed or scrub removal) in these defect spans divided by the number of vegetation maintenance spans.